© Crown copyright 2021

 You’ll have a criminal record check when you apply to become an ADI, and each time you apply to renew your ADI registration.

-Having a criminal record won’t necessarily stop you from becoming an ADI.
+Having a criminal record will not necessarily stop you from becoming an ADI.

 You could be committing a criminal offence if you try to work as an ADI if you’re banned or barred from working with children under 18.